beo-wu1f/Pollution-Analysis/README.md

 # Weather-analysis

-My first repository - A data engineering project about analysing weather
+ ## My first repository - A data engineering project about analysing weather

-Hello, My name is Rishi Kant and this is my first project on github.
-It's a basic Data Engineering project about analysing weather.
-I want to create some analysis, some visualisation and features.
+This repository delves into weather analysis using Python, focusing on:

+* Data-driven discovery: Unearthing patterns and trends in weather data.
+Visual storytelling: Bringing insights to life with captivating visualizations.
+Feature development: Creating practical tools for data enthusiasts.

+* Stay tuned for:
+Installation guide & upcoming analysis, visualizations, and features.

+* Join the journey:

+Explore the code, share your thoughts, and contribute!

+P.S.
+I'm Rishi, a data engineering student.
+Let's chat Data Engineering and analyses !